Antony-Thornton/MS2---Memory-Game/README.md

 * The website should help promote the Veggie guy brand
 * The website should direct the user to additional veggie guy websites
 * The website should be well structured and easy to navigate
-* The new website should be free of previously glagged navigation and UX issues
+* The new website should be free of previously flagged navigation and UX issues
 * The game should be easy to play on all devices including mobile

 ## User Goals: